classroomtechtools/classroomtechtools.github.io/awesometables/README.md

 ###This is the json to place into the `<script>` content:

 You will have to change the values in the `params` area to ones for you.
+This is what is already in the sheet.

 ```js
 {